 Entries linking to song-bird

-Old English sang "voice, song, art of singing; metrical composition adapted for singing, psalm, poem," from Proto-Germanic *songwho- (source also of Old Norse söngr, Norwegian song, Swedish sång, Old Saxon, Danish, Old Frisian, Old High German, German sang, Middle Dutch sanc, Dutch zang, Gothic saggws), from PIE *songwh-o- "singing, song," from *sengwh- "to sing, make an incantation" (see sing (v.)).
+"musical or rhythmic vocal utterance," Old English sang "voice, vocal music, song, art of singing; metrical composition adapted for singing, psalm, poem," from Proto-Germanic *songwho- (source also of Old Norse söngr, Norwegian song, Swedish sång, Old Saxon, Danish, Old Frisian, Old High German, German sang, Middle Dutch sanc, Dutch zang, Gothic saggws), from PIE *songwh-o- "singing, song," from *sengwh- "to sing, make an incantation" (see sing (v.)).

-Phrase for a song "for a trifle, for little or nothing" is from "All's Well" III.ii.9 (the identical image, por du son, is in Old French.
-With a song in (one's) heart "feeling joy" is first attested 1930 in Lorenz Hart's lyric.
-Song and dance as a form of vaudeville act is attested from 1872; figurative sense of "rigmarole" is from 1895.
+Of the musical call of some birds from late Old English.
+Middle English had songly "worthy of song" (mid-14c.).
+The colloquial phrase for a song "for a trifle, for little or nothing" is from "All's Well" III.ii.9 (the identical image, por du son, is in Old French).
+With a song in (one's) heart "feeling joy" is attested by 1930 in Lorenz Hart's lyric.
+Song and dance as a form of stage act is attested from 1872; the figurative sense of "rigmarole" is by 1895.